strnadaljaz/ISS_tracker/README.md

 # 5. Circuit
 On the picture bellow, you can see electric circuit for this project.
 Components that you will need are: ESP32 chip, 2 servo motors, breadboard, some wires, 5V power supply.
 ![](circuit.png)
+Green servo is altitude servo, purple is azimuth servo.

 # 6. Usage
 - Run script